TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 C: 0005D %0a
 C: 0017D First release.%0a
 C: 0007END
-S: 0015D signtype openpgp
+S: 0016D signtype openpgp
-S: 002aD sign -----BEGIN PGP SIGNATURE-----%0a
+S: 002bD sign -----BEGIN PGP SIGNATURE-----%0a
-S: 000dD  %0a
+S: 000bD  %0a
-S: 004dD  iHUEABYKAB0WIQTXto4BPKlfA2YYS5Pn3hDaTgk8fAUCX5C+ugAKCRDn3hDaTgk8%0a
+S: 004aD  iHUEABYKAB0WIQTXto4BPKlfA2YYS5Pn3hDaTgk8fAUCX5C+ugAKCRDn3hDaTgk8%0a
-S: 004dD  fOk8AQCRGkdNGMXhJ95e5QIHk44rvfNsyibxY6ZvTXdLQJvt/gEAlFCeEM3SfaDL%0a
+S: 004aD  fOk8AQCRGkdNGMXhJ95e5QIHk44rvfNsyibxY6ZvTXdLQJvt/gEAlFCeEM3SfaDL%0a
-S: 002dD  8RQR368L0+caDlaZW51VZVP2UBXP6w0=%0a
+S: 002aD  8RQR368L0+caDlaZW51VZVP2UBXP6w0=%0a
-S: 0012D  =1Fby%0a
+S: 000fD  =1Fby%0a
-S: 0028D  -----END PGP SIGNATURE-----%0a
+S: 0025D  -----END PGP SIGNATURE-----%0a
 S: 0006OK
 C: 0007BYE
 S: 0006OK
 ```

-An example of a signing session that fails because of a bad `OPTION` set by Git.
+An example of a signing operation that fails because of a bad `OPTION` set by Git.
 In this example Git passes the signing identity and the signing tool does not have an identity by that name so it responds with the `ERR` command and the reason for the error.

 ```
 S: 0006OK